 English Language Proficiency

-Applicants must meet English Language Proficiency requirements in accordance with the PEI College of Pharmacists Policy on English Language Proficiency for Pharmacists and Pharmacy Technicians or the NAPRA Language Proficiency Requirements for Licensure as a Pharmacist in Canada.
+Applicants must meet English Language Proficiency requirements in accordance with the PEI College of Pharmacy Policy on English Language Proficiency for Pharmacists and Pharmacy Technicians or the NAPRA Language Proficiency Requirements for Licensure as a Pharmacist in Canada.

 All applicants who have received an accredited Canadian or American university degree in Pharmacy will not be required to undergo further testing unless a trigger suggests that a test for language proficiency is necessary.